product analytics

 Market stability

-Reduced churn provides market stability, allowing companies to focus on growth and innovation rather than constantly seeking new customers.
+Reduced customer churn rate provides market stability, allowing companies to focus on growth and innovation rather than constantly seeking new customers.

 Customer relationships